MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

    - **Internal URL**: Enter the URL to the Report Server that the connector can reach in the corporate network.
 Make sure this URL is reachable from the server the connector is installed on.
 A best practice is using a top-level domain such as `https://servername/` to avoid issues with subpaths published through application proxy.
 For example, use `https://servername/` and not `https://servername/reports/` or `https://servername/reportserver/`.
      > [!NOTE]
      > We recommend using a secure HTTPS connection to the Report Server.
 See [Configure SSL connections on a native mode report server](/sql/reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server) for information how to.
    - **External URL**: Enter the public URL the Power BI mobile app connects to.
-For example, it may look like `https://reports.contoso.com` if a custom domain is used.
+For example, it looks like `https://reports.contoso.com` if a custom domain is used.
 To use a custom domain, upload a certificate for the domain, and point a Domain Name System (DNS) record to the default `msappproxy.net` domain for your application.
 For detailed steps, see [Working with custom domains in Microsoft Entra application proxy](how-to-configure-custom-domain.md).

    - **Pre-authentication Method**: Microsoft Entra ID.